Gap Inc.: Product Red

-In 2006, Gap took part in the Product Red campaign with the launch of a special RED collection, including a T-shirt manufactured in Lesotho from African cotton.
+In 2006, Gap took part in Bono's Product Red campaign with the launch of a special RED collection, including a T-shirt manufactured in Lesotho from African cotton.
 The expanded Gap Product Red collection was released on October 13, 2006.
 50 to 100 percent of the profits went to the Global Fund, depending on the item.
 The company continued the products into 2007, especially in the lead up to Valentine's Day, using slogans such as "Admi(RED)" and "Desi(RED)".
 National Labor Committee for Worker and Human Rights activists criticized Gap's partnerships because Gap has historically been accused of sweatshop-like conditions.
 Product Red has contributed over $45 million to the Global Fund, more than any other private donation received to date.
 Other launch partners included American Express, Apple Inc., Converse, Hallmark, Emporio Armani, and Motorola.

-Controversies
+Legal and regulatory issues

 In 1999, news outlets reported instances sweatshop workers in Saipan not being paid for overtime work, being subjected to forced abortion, and being required to work in unsafe working conditions.
 In 2003, a class action lawsuit against Gap and 21 other companies was started which ended when a settlement of $20 million was reached.

 In May 2006, adult and child employees of Western Factory, a supplier in Irbid, Jordan, were found to have worked up to 109 hours per week and to have gone six months without being paid.
 Some employees claimed they had been raped by managers.
 The government of Jordan launched an investigation into the supplier and other textile factories and announced actions to prevent future abuses.
 Walmart, who also sources from the supplier, confirmed "serious problems with working conditions" at Western Factory and other Jordanian suppliers.
-As of May 2018, Gap had ceased their relationship with Western Factory.
+As of May 2018, Gap had ceased its relationship with Western Factory.

-On October 28, 2007, BBC footage showed child labor in Indian Gap factories.
-The company denied knowledge of the happenings; it subsequently removed and destroyed the single piece of clothing in question, a smock blouse, from a British store.
-Gap promised to investigate breaches in its ethical policy.

-On February 19, 2014, Glenn Murphy, then CEO of Gap Inc., announced that Gap would raise the minimum wages for its 65,000 U.S. store employees.

-In 2020, the Australian Strategic Policy Institute accused at least 82 major brands, including Gap Inc., of being connected to forced Uyghur labor in Xinjiang.

-In 2020, a partnership between Gap and the rapper Kanye West was announced as a part of a 10-year deal.
-However, West accused Gap of failing to honor terms of the deal and decided to end the partnership in September 2022.